adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild1.md

 grand_parent: User guide
 ---

-# How to open a Trados package file (.sdlppx) in MemoQ Translator Pro 9.10
+# How to open a Trados package file (.sdlppx) in MemoQ Translator Pro

+Perform these steps to open a Trados package file (.sdlppx) in MemoQ Translator Pro:

 1. Open MemoQ Translator Pro.